wjakob/nanobind/docs/api_core.rst

    The function raises a :cpp:type:`cast_error` when the conversion fails.

+.. cpp:function:: template <typename T> object cast(T &&value, rv_policy policy, handle parent)

+   Convert the C++ object ``value`` into a Python object.
+The return value policy `policy` is used to handle ownership-related questions when a new Python object must be created.
+A valid `parent` object is required when specifying a `reference_internal` return value policy.

+   The function raises a :cpp:type:`cast_error` when the conversion fails.

 .. cpp:function:: template <typename T> object find(const T &value) noexcept

    Return the Python object associated with the C++ instance `value`.
 When no